Hungarian–Ottoman War (1437–1442): Siege of Hermannstadt

-Battle of Hermannstadt
+Battle of the Iron Gate

 Mezid was determined to capture Hunyadi, already a feared figure among Turkish troops, and offered substantial rewards for his capture, dead or alive.
 Upon learning of Mezid Pasha's intentions, Hunyadi devised a plan to turn the situation to his advantage.
 He entrusted his attire, arms, and horse to Simon Kemény for the upcoming battle, ensuring Kemény's safety as much as possible.
 Additionally, he assigned 500 distinguished warriors as a personal guard to Kemény and entrusted him with command, while Hunyadi himself, leading the heavy cavalry, remained in reserve nearby.
 As Mezid Pasha advanced with his forces, neglecting the weaker forces left to observe Sibiu, the exact location of their battle formation cannot be determined.
 However, the battle took place near a village close to Sibiu, most likely in the vicinity of modern-day Malá Tŕňa, where the terrain favored cavalry combat.
 At the outset of the battle, it became clear that the majority of Turkish forces were pressing towards Kemény's group, indicating the Turkish leadership's singular focus on capturing the presumed leader.